grayhacked/grayhacked/README.md

 🔥 What I’m Working On
 - AI and Big Data projects as part of my **M2 studies**
-- Open-source contributions in **data engineering & machine learning**
+- Open-source contributions in **data science/analytics & machine learning**
 - Expanding **HaitiBot's impact** in AI and STEM education

  📫 Let's Connect